MatthewSteel/6gu.nz/README.md

  - `server staging everything`.

-This will also run all pending migrations.

 Alternatively, instead of `everything` you can write

  - `server staging [deploy|rollback] [client|api]

 to deploy or roll-back either the client or the api server.
-This won't run migrations.

 ## Setting up servers